Definitions of Machiavellian

 Examples of Machiavellian

-- An individual that spreads rumors about another individual to get them fired from a job.
+- An individual spreads rumors about another individual to get them fired from a job.

-- A politician that lies about an opponent in order to win an election.
+- A politician lies about an opponent in order to win an election.

 - From Il Principe (Italian for “The Prince”), written by Niccolò Machiavelli (1469–1527) in the 1500s.
 Machiavelli encouraged the notion that the “end justifies the means” for rulers.